Acting Games | Drama Exercises and Games for Kids and Adults

 Four Corners

-Learning Outcomes: movement, listening, concentration
+Learning Outcomes: Movement, listening, concentration.

 1. Name or number the four corners of the room.
-If you have a themed lesson you can name each corner something that suits the theme.

 Changing Character

-Learning Outcomes: acting, movement, characterisation
+Learning Outcomes: Acting, movement, characterisation.

-1. Get the students to walk around the space.
+1. Have participants walk around the space.

 Opposites Game

-Learning Outcomes: concentration
+Learning Outcomes: Concentration, body awareness.

 2. Ask them all to jump when you yell “Jump!”
 When they are comfortable with this, add “Crouch!”
 Finally, add two sounds: a “Shush!” has them all shush, and a “Hello!” elicits a loud “Hi there!”